aledoux45/aledoux45/README.md

-- 👋 Hi, I’m @aledoux45
-- 🌱 I’m a Senior Data Scientist specialist in NLP currently learning Web Development
+Hi, I’m @aledoux45, a Senior Data Scientist 🌱 specialist in NLP currently learning Web Development

 <!---
 aledoux45/aledoux45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.